 We have been told by Neonworks Of Cincinnati that the hands are to be returned to their original "skeletonized" version, or see through.

-At some point in the history of the clock white, possibly aluminum?, plates were added to the center sections of the hands giving them a fun modern feel.
+At some point in the history of the clock white, possibly aluminum?, plates were added to the center sections of the hands making them more visible.
 Neon tubes were added to the perimeter of the hands; together they gave the impression from afar that the clock hands were red-orange.

 Neonworks Of Cincinnati working on replacing the neon tubes on the clock's hands.
 Picture was taken at the American Sign Museum's workshop.